Sigmund Freud: Literature and literary criticism

-The poem "In Memory of Sigmund Freud" was published by British poet W. H. Auden in his 1940 collection Another Time.
+The poem "In Memory of Sigmund Freud" was published by W. H. Auden in his 1940 collection Another Time.
 Auden describes Freud as having created "a whole climate of opinion / under whom we conduct our different lives."

-Literary critic Harold Bloom has been influenced by Freud.
+Freud influenced literary critic Harold Bloom.
 Camille Paglia has also been influenced by Freud, whom she calls "Nietzsche's heir" and one of the greatest sexual psychologists in literature, but has rejected the scientific status of his work in her Sexual Personae (1990), writing, "Freud has no rivals among his successors because they think he wrote science, when in fact he wrote art."

 Feminism

 The decline in Freud's reputation has been attributed partly to the revival of feminism.
 Simone de Beauvoir criticizes psychoanalysis from an existentialist standpoint in The Second Sex (1949), arguing that Freud saw an "original superiority" in the male that is in reality socially induced.
 Betty Friedan criticizes Freud and what she considered his Victorian view of women in The Feminine Mystique (1963).
 Freud's concept of penis envy was attacked by Kate Millett, who in Sexual Politics (1970) accused him of confusion and oversights.
-In 1968, the US-American feminist Anne Koedt wrote in her essay The Myth of the Vaginal Orgasm: "It was Freud's feelings about women's secondary and inferior relationship to men that formed the basis for his theories on female sexuality.
+In 1968, Anne Koedt wrote in her essay The Myth of the Vaginal Orgasm: It was Freud's feelings about women's secondary and inferior relationship to men that formed the basis for his theories on female sexuality.
 Once having laid down the law about the nature of our sexuality, Freud not so strangely discovered a tremendous problem of frigidity in women.
 His recommended cure for a frigid woman was psychiatric care.
-She was suffering from failure to mentally adjust to her 'natural' role as a woman."
+She was suffering from failure to mentally adjust to her 'natural' role as a woman.
 Naomi Weisstein writes that Freud and his followers erroneously thought his "years of intensive clinical experience" added up to scientific rigor.

 Freud is also criticized by Shulamith Firestone and Eva Figes.
-In The Dialectic of Sex (1970), Firestone argues that Freud was a "poet" who produced metaphors rather than literal truths; in her view, Freud, like feminists, recognized that sexuality was the crucial problem of modern life, but ignored the social context and failed to question society itself.
+In The Dialectic of Sex (1970), Firestone argues that Freud was a "poet" who produced metaphors rather than literal truths; in her view, Freud, like feminists, recognized that sexuality was the crucial problem of modern life, but ignored the social context.
 Firestone interprets Freud's "metaphors" in terms of the facts of power within the family.
 Figes tries in Patriarchal Attitudes (1970) to place Freud within a "history of ideas".
 Juliet Mitchell defends Freud against his feminist critics in Psychoanalysis and Feminism (1974), accusing them of misreading him and misunderstanding the implications of psychoanalytic theory for feminism.
 Mitchell helped introduce English-speaking feminists to Lacan.
 Mitchell is criticized by Jane Gallop in The Daughter's Seduction (1982).
 Gallop compliments Mitchell for her criticism of feminist discussions of Freud but finds her treatment of Lacanian theory lacking.